kubeshop/monokle/docs/resource-validation.md

 ## **Inspecting Policy Errors**

-Monokle now integrates with the Open Policy Agent and is able to use Rego policies to validate your resources.
+Monokle now integrates with the Open Policy Agent and can use Rego policies to validate your resources.
 This means that validation now goes beyond syntax validation and also ensures that semantics are correct.
 For example, you can enable a policy that ensures that images no longer use the `latest` tag.

 Let's have a look at how you would configure and remediate violations.